freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --distractors--

-It sorts the array as strings based on UTF-16 code units but takes undefined, empty slots and object references the start
+It sorts the array as strings based on UTF-16 code units but takes undefined, empty slots and object references the beginning of the array

 ---